Viewed as gangsters, Brussels bombers were able to plot unseen

 Neither man was considered a radical threat by Belgian authorities until December, although Turkey had expelled Brahim in July 2015 believing he was trying to join fighters in Syria.

-There are suggestions the brothers were radicalized in jail.
-Whatever the facts about their radicalization, their case highlights the failure by Belgian authorities to keep pace with the changing profile of the Islamist danger.
+There are suggestions the brothers were radicalised in jail.
+Whatever the facts about their radicalisation, their case highlights the failure by Belgian authorities to keep pace with the changing profile of the Islamist danger.

 Pieter Van Ostaeyen, a specialist on jihadism who has maintained contacts with Belgians fighting in Syria, said Belgian authorities had failed to find militants like the Bakraouis in time because they were looking at the "wrong list" of suspects and did not see them as counter-terrorism targets.

-The Bakraoui brothers, he said, were labeled simply as gangsters and put on a list of money-motivated criminals, while authorities hunting potential Islamist radicals focused on those with established religious credentials.
+The Bakraoui brothers, he said, were labelled simply as gangsters and put on a list of money-motivated criminals, while authorities hunting potential Islamist radicals focused on those with established religious credentials.

 "It proved wrong.
 Now they are merging the lists," Van Ostaeyen said.

-A Belgian government official confirmed that a merging of information streams across different police agencies and specializations was a key part of recent changes in practice.
+A Belgian government official confirmed that a merging of information streams across different police agencies and specialisations was a key part of recent changes in practice.

 It is belated recognition of what security officials, including the head of the EU police agency, have told Reuters are multiplying links between Islamic State militants and criminal gangs, ranging from Balkan mafias supplying guns to petty drug dealers.